johnathanvman/F6/index.md

 						Entrys.push("We enter a large cave.
 There is a faint light from some strange glowing mushrooms emerging from the stone walls.
 My SLU wraps her arm around mine, claiming to be afraid of the dark.")
 					}
 					if(FunnyUnit != null){
 						Entrys.push("We enter a large cave.
 There is a faint light from some strange glowing mushrooms emerging from the stone walls.
-My FUN shouts as loudly as she can into the cave, and her voice echos back.
+My FUN shouts as loudly as she can into the cave, and her voice echoes back.
 If anyone is inside, they definitely heard her!")
 						Entrys.push("We enter a large cave.
 There is a faint light from some strange glowing mushrooms emerging from the stone walls.
 My FUN asks if I'm afraid of the dark.
 I put on a brave face, but she grins when I hesitate to continue into the cave.")
 					}
 					if(PositiveUnit == null){